 - A. The Airport has prepared an AOA Access and Driver's Training Course that is provided to all persons that may have a need to operate in the AOA movement and non-movement areas. - B. The Manager of Operations is responsible for training employees authorized to operate a vehicle on the movement and non-movement areas. - C. The AOA Driver's Training Course includes on-the-job training and the following subjects: - i.
 Review of the SAA Airport Operations Area Access and Driver's Guide - ii.
-AOA Access and Driver's Test - D. New Airport or FBO employees authorized to operate on the movement and non-movement safety areas are required to attend the AOA Driver's Training Course prior to the initial performance of their duties and will have recurrent training annually. - i.
-Records of classroom training are maintained by the Manager of Operations and filed in the ACM at the Maintenance Shop. - E. To ensure tenants are familiar with the ground vehicle procedures, the Airport Information and AOA Regulations handout is disseminated to all new hangar tenants
+AOA Access and Driver's Test - D. New Airport or FBO employees authorized to operate on the movement and non-movement safety areas are required to attend the AOA Driver's Training Course prior to the initial performance of their duties and will have recurrent training annually. - Records of classroom training are maintained and filed electronically by the Manager of Operations. - E. To ensure tenants are familiar with the ground vehicle procedures, the Airport Information and AOA Regulations handout is disseminated to all new hangar tenants